paulsonkoly/chess-3/tools/tuner/README.md

     	epd file name
   -host string
     	host to listen on (default "localhost")
+  -kmprof string
+    	filename for gathering mem profiling data from the mse minimization with k -kpprof string
+    	filename for gathering cpu profiling data from the mse minimization with k -out string
+    	coeff output file (default "coeffs.go")
   -port int
     	port to listen on (default 9001)
+  -tui
+    	render a tui
 ```